-Governance

-In the governance frame, you assume a focus on the people that control the direction and resources in your company.
+- 2. Governance: In the governance frame, you focus on the people that control the direction and resources in your company.
 You think about the relationship between your board of directors, your chief executive, your leadership team, and the authority that is designated to each.
-You respond positively by thinking about which governance system and framework will best assure that people are clear about their respective decision-making roles.
-You respond negatively by blaming your woes on misguided decision making at the top of the organization.

-Performance

-In this frame, you focus on the systems for measuring performance - first at the overall organizational level, then at the level of the various business units within the organization, and finally at the team and individual level.
+You respond positively by thinking about which governance system and framework will assure that people are aligned around clear decision-making roles.
+You respond negatively by attributing whatever happens to the organization to decision making at the top of the organization. - 3.
+Performance: In this frame, you focus on the systems for measuring performance first at the overall organizational level, then at the level of the various business units within the organization, and finally at the team and individual level.
 You respond positively by focusing on long-range outcomes and deciding which metrics and targets to track at the topmost level, and which systems of communication will best align business units and teams of people in understanding where they are succeeding.
-You respond negatively by paying too much attention to measures of outputs and isolated cases of poor performance.

-Process

-In the process frame, you focus internally on the processes of producing a particular product or service.
-The process frame looks at the key ways in which the organization creates value: for example, at how sales are generated or how orders are fulfilled or how products are received or delivered.
-The process frame helps you look at the effectiveness and efficiency with which the organization creates value.
-You respond positively by delegating to teams the task of improving cycle time, or quality, or the decision making that supports the process.
-You respond negatively by micromanaging a process.
+You respond negatively by paying too much attention to measures of outputs and isolated cases of poor performance or by trying to measure things that are extremely difficult to quantify. - 4.
+Process: In the process frame, you focus internally on the processes of producing a particular product or service.
+The process frame looks at the ways in which the organization creates value: for example, how sales are generated or how orders are fulfilled or how products are received or delivered and the various technologies that support those processes.
+The process frame helps you look at the effectiveness and efficiency with which the organization creates value for customers.
+You respond positively by focusing on improving cycle time, or quality, or decision making and supporting technology.
+You respond negatively by micromanaging how people get their work done. - 5.
+Human Resources: In this frame, you focus on getting the right people in the right positions.

-Leadership

-In this frame, you focus on getting the right people in the right positions, and on getting everyone to assume leadership for the enterprise.
 This frame looks at the competencies you need and how you can develop people to their best potential.
 You respond positively by developing feedback systems that enable people to learn continuously, to receive coaching and feedback, and to take responsibility for their performance.
 You respond negatively by selecting and promoting people to leadership roles based on arbitrary factors, such as how much they support you.

+Effective leaders appreciate the value of each of these "frames" and employ them in a balanced way to see the world around them clearly.